 - Tongyi Fun-CineForge – X

-This document was translated from the fr version to the en language using the gpt-5.4-mini model.
+This document has been translated from the fr version into en using the gpt-5.5 model.
 For more information about the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator